Deborah Cheetham, Yorta Yorta woman, soprano, composer and educator has been a leader in the Australian arts landscape for more than 25 years.

 In March 2015 Ms Cheetham was inducted onto the Victorian Honour Roll of Women.

 Major compositions include Pecan Summer, Ceremonial music for the opening of MPavilion 2014- 2017.
 Eumeralla Prelude, commissioned for the Australian String Quartet premiering in October at the Port Fairy Spring Music Festival.
 Ancient Land Processional, commissioned for the opening of the newly built Grand Hall of the University of South Australia (due for completion later 2017).
 Dali Mana Gamarada for the Opening of the 2000 Sydney Olympic Games.
-Eternal Birrarung for the re-launch of the Federation Bells and Eumeralla, a war requiem for peace which will have its premiere in October 2018 and is set to advance the progress towards a meaningful reconciliation between Aboriginal and non-aboriginal Australians.
+Eternal Birrarung for the re-launch of the Federation Bells and Eumeralla, a war requiem for peace which will have its premiere on Sunday October 14 at the 2018 Port Fairy Festival and is set to advance the progress towards a meaningful reconciliation between Aboriginal and non-aboriginal Australians.